blackflux/set-compressor/README.md

 #### compress

-Takes Array of unique, positive Integers as input and returns compressed string.
+Takes Iterable of non-negative Integers as input and returns compressed string.

 #### decompress

-Takes compressed string as input and returns Array of unique, positive, sorted Integers.
+Takes compressed string as input and returns Array of unique, non-negative, sorted Integers.

 ## Constants